Skip to main content

 You can download the binary from the release page.
 However, if you want to use the latest nightly build, you can download it from the download page.

 When you download the binary, please make sure that you have downloaded the correct one for your platform.
-You can check it by running the following command:
+You can check it by running the following command if you are in a Unix-Style OS.

 chmod +x act_runner